 If you are often chosen as a listener or as a source of “wise counsel”, both socio- and psycho-telic qualities are likely to be at play.
 If you feel under-chosen in areas beyond your specific role, it could be useful to get to know, or re-assess your psycho-telic qualities and consider what may be helpful to bring to the fore.

-I notice that the effective leaders I work with have 2 – 3 attractive psycho-telic qualities in addition to the socio-telic element of their role.
+I notice that the effective leaders I work with have two to three attractive psycho-telic qualities in addition to the socio-telic element of their role.

 Attractive psycho-telic qualities include being :

-If you would like to know more about tele and telic qualities, see my website or just get in touch with me.
-Diana
+If you would like to know more about tele and telic qualities, just get in touch with me.